History of Virgin Galactic in Timeline

 In June 2024, Galactic 07 was the final flight of Unity as the company shifted focus to its Delta class vehicles and a higher launch cadence.

-2024: Virgin Galactic ceases VSS Unity spaceplane flights
+2024: VSS Unity spaceplane flights ceased

-In mid-2024 Virgin Galactic ceased flights of its VSS Unity spaceplane to focus on developing its next-generation Delta-class spacecraft.
+Virgin Galactic ceased flights of its VSS Unity spaceplane in mid-2024 to focus on developing its next-generation Delta-class spacecraft.

-2025: Delta class spaceship ready for testing
+2025: Delta class spaceship testing

 Virgin Galactic plans to have generation 2 motherships ready for 2025, for the next-generation Delta-class spaceplanes.

-2026: Delta class spaceship ready for commercial flight
+2026: Delta class commercial flight

 Virgin Galactic plans to have its third generation spaceship, the Delta class, ready for commercial flight in 2026.